 Roughhouse Brewing is a small, family-owned and operated craft brewery located on five acres of the Pasternak family ranch.
 Tucked away off of Ranch Road 12, the brewery will serve refreshing, farmhouse-style beer that complements the Texas landscape.

 Downtown | The Brewpub Tour is a guided walking tour through historic downtown.
 If you are interested in learning more about the history of beer, how it is made, the difference in beers and seeing the passion of some of the best brew-masters in Texas! **Click HERE to schedule your tour** (Tours available Friday-Sunday)

 Downtown | Among our treasures, locally-owned shops and restaurants, bistros and nightspots adorn every corner of historic downtown San Marcos, fueling American’s favorite vacation pastimes – shopping and eating!

-Wimberley Glassworks is known worldwide for its beautiful hand blown glass art and lighting pieces.
-A visit to the gallery is unique, visitors can observe the beautiful craftsmenship of glassblowing and then shop the gallery.
+Wimberley Glassworks is known worldwide for their beautiful hand blown glass art and lighting pieces.
+A visit to the gallery is unique, visitors can observe the beautiful craftsmanship of glassblowing and then shop the gallery.

 Visitors have enjoyed touring the Balcones Fault Line cave for more than 105 years at Wonder World Park, the first Texas commercial show cave.
 Today, the park has many other attractions for family fun and educational entertainment.